pallad-ts/config/docs/providers/index.md

 Provider is an object responsible for loading config value from any source like env variables, files or external services.

-Provider can retrieve values in synchronous, asynchronous way.
+Provider can retrieve values in synchronous or asynchronous way.
-Some providers can also behave like hybrids that use sync or async way depending on additional conditions.
+Some providers can behave like hybrids that use sync or async approach depending on additional conditions.
+Example of such provider is [transform provider](../transforming-values) that takes provided provider (sync or async) then resolves value in the same way as injected provider.

 `@pallad/config` supports retrieving values from: